Start Flow¶

 to copy the instance and modify the property as needed.

-Since SAP BTP SDK for Android 3.3, two new APIs have been added into FlowContext
+As of SAP BTP SDK for Android 3.3, three new APIs have been added into FlowContext

-to retrieve the current user id and the offline encryption key.
+to retrieve the current user ID, previous user ID, and the offline encryption key.

 fun getCurrentUserId(): String?